 - 1White master sheet - this where the design will be applied

-- 2Brown protective sheet stops the master sheet getting carbon on it.
+- 2Brown protective sheet stops the master sheet from getting carbon on it.

 - 3Purple carbon paper (the “ink”) layer.

 - 4Yellow or white back paper protects carbon paper and provides stability.
-(This layer will not be present on 3-layer hand stenciling paper, but will be there on 4-layer thermal printing paper.)
+(This layer will not be present on 3-layer hand tattoo stencil paper, but will be there on 4-layer thermal printing paper.)